crocodile2u/validity/README.md

 * More advanced types: date, datetime, email, phone, enum.
 * Pattern validation.
 * User-supplied callback validation.
 * Validation of array values (f. e. array of checkboxes or text inputs).
+Precise error messages (ability to display the exact key on which the error happened).
+Messages are internally represented as objects containing array key information, if relevant.
+Every message is exported to JSON as {text: <string>, "key": <null or string or int>}
 * Validation of a compound field (field is an associative array).
 * Filtration with user-supplied callbacks.
 * Easy setting of limits (min/max) for numeric fields, date/datetime fields, setting min and max length for strings.